julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [FEATURE] Provide a walkthrough as a text file, in plain English.
-  - DONE Show text in a plain window, remove lines starting with '#'
-  - DONE Solution text should be faded for instructions before current score
-  - Pull out WalkthroughTextFormatter into its own file
-  - Write a walkthrough for TTA1!!!
+- [TECHNICAL TASK] Refactor TextAdventureCommonActivity, it's madness - pull out some classes.
 - [FEATURE] Add 'quick hint' in parallel to walkthrough.
 Add lines like '# quick hint: Have you tried the butchers?' and present the next one after the current score as a toast.
-- [TECHNICAL TASK] Refactor TextAdventureCommonActivity, it's madness - pull out some classes.
+- [FEATURE] Write a walkthrough for TTA1
 - [BUG] Oubliette should vanish after the fire shield is used to defend the town's watch, _not_ after talking to cabal again
 - [DEV] Add walkthrough verification unit test to play through walkthrough and check score is as expected at each stage
 - [DEV] Add '# waypoint <name>' into walkthrough text file and auto generate waypoint files during build